Hugh H. Obear

 Office: B006 Cocke Hall

 I have a long-standing interest in text-critical problems as well as in the literary interpretation of Greek tragedy.
-Other areas of interest include Plato, the fifth-century Sophists, Ovid, Horace, Seneca, and Greek biography.
+Other areas of current interest include Horace and Pindar.

 I have long believed that it is unwise to keep literary interpretation and establishment of the text in separate compartments.
 Literary interpretation (sometimes implicit) informs the editor's work, and if it is not adequate interpretation, the editor can be led astray.
 Likewise credulity about the soundness of the text makes literary interpretation less likely to succeed.
 Interpreting antiquity is a historical enterprise, and we cannot afford to ignore any of the evidence.

 - The Andromache of Euripides: An Interpretation (Scholars Press: Chico, CA, 1980).

 - The Heroic Muse: Studies in the Hippolytus and Hecuba of Euripides (Johns Hopkins University Press: Baltimore, 1987).

 - Euripides.
 The Loeb Classical Library Euripides, Greek text and English translation (Harvard University Press), six volumes (1994-2002).

 - Euripidea (E. J. Brill: Leiden, 1994).
 A companion volume to the Loeb Euripides, vol. 1.